spjy/jotted-topics/linear.md

 3. Starting from the top left, the leading one (1) appears to the right of the leading one (1) of the preceding row.
 4. All other entries of a column containing a leading one (1) is zero (0).

+### Gauss-Jordan Elimination

+Gauss-Jordan Elimination can be used to solve systems of linear equations and find inverses of invertible matrices.
+The goal is to get the matrix in reduced row echelon form.

 ### Pivot Column

 A pivot column in context of the reduced row echelon form of a matrix is a column containing a leading $1$ (in the leftmost non-zero entry).

 ### Zero Row

 A zero row is a row containing all zeros.
+They are at the bottom.